b0gumila/GitHub-Tutorial/README.md

 Fork | copy of repo that stays on your Github account Branch | parallel version of a repo
 Push | sending commits to your repo
-Merge | changes from one branch and applies it into another Fetch | getting latest changes
+Merge | the changes from one branch are applied to another Fetch | refresh / getting latest changes

 <br>

 <b>First lab exercise</b>
-1. Create a repo on Github
+1. Create your own repo on Github
 2. Create an R file in RStudio
 3. Commit changes and push